 - User Feedback Survey & Results

-- Considerations Before Buying an MANIFESTO Hand
+- Considerations Before Buying a Manifesto Hand

 - Related Information

-A Quick Look at the MANIFESTO Hand
+A Quick Look at the Manifesto Hand

-Unfortunately, we do not yet have any good videos of the MANIFESTO in action.
-In lieu of videos, here is how Motorica summarizes the MANIFESTO on its main product page:
+Unfortunately, we do not yet have any good videos of the Manifesto in action.
+In lieu of videos, here is how Motorica summarizes the Manifesto on its main product page:

-MANIFESTO Hand Key Features
+Manifesto Hand Key Features

 Grip Patterns & Control System

-The Manifesto operates like most modern bionic hands.
+The Manifesto Hand operates like most modern bionic hands.
 When the user attempts to move the hand, the muscles in the residual limb contract.
-These contractions generate electrical signals that are detected by sensors placed in the arm socket to press against the skin.
+These contractions generate electrical signals that are detected by sensors placed in the arm socket that press against the skin.
 The detected signals are then sent to a control processor that cleans them up and translates them into commands for the bionic hand.